Sylvie Poinsot

 • 2016 (July): Luxembourg Art Prize, Contemporary Art, Galerie Hervé Lancelin, Luxembourg.

-• 2015 (February): Being human, Contemporary Art, Studio 26, New York, U.S.A..
+• 2015 (February): Being Human, Contemporary Art, Studio 26, New York, U.S.A..

-• 2015 (January-February-March): Soleil d'Hiver, Contemporary Art, Galerie Mp Tresart, Durham-Sud, Quebec.
+• 2015 (Jan-March): Winter Sun (Soleil d'Hiver), Contemporary Art, Galerie Mp Tresart, Durham-Sud, Quebec.

-• 2014 (November): Auction, Contemporary Art, Salle des ventes Rossini, Paris, France.
+• 2014 (November): Auction, Contemporary Art, Rossini Auction House, Paris, France.

 • 2014 (April): Artexpo New York, Contemporary Art, Artifact Gallery, New York, U.S.A..

-• 2014 (January): Rome Biennale, Contemporary Art, Sale del Bramante, Rome, Italy.
+• 2014 (January): Rome Biennial, Contemporary Art, Sale del Bramante, Rome, Italy.

 • 2014 (January): Premio Michelangelo, Contemporary Art, Gadarte Gallery, Florence, Italy.

-• 2013 (November): Rome Biennale 2014 Selection, Contemporary Art, Galerie Il Collezionista, Rome, Italy.
+• 2013 (November): Selection for Rome Biennial 2014, Contemporary Art, Galerie Il Collezionista, Rome, Italy.

 • 2013 (November): Les Hivernales, Contemporary Art, Palais des Congrès, Montreuil, France.